Behind Her Eyes (TV series): Development

 On 25 January 2019, it was announced that Netflix had given the production a series order for a six-episode first season.
 Steve Lightfoot is credited as the creator and executive producer of the series.
 In August 2019, it was announced that Erik Richter Strand would direct the limited series.

 Casting

-In August 2019, it was confirmed that Simona Brown, Eve Hewson, Tom Bateman and Robert Aramayo would star in the limited series.
+In August 2019, it was confirmed that Tom Bateman, Simona Brown, Eve Hewson, and Robert Aramayo would star in the limited series.

 Filming

 Principal photography for the limited series took place in London and Scotland, from June to October 2019.

 Release

 On 4 February 2021, Netflix released the official trailer for the limited series.
 The limited series was released on 17 February 2021.

 Reception

 The review aggregator website Rotten Tomatoes reported a 62% approval rating for the first season with an average rating of 5.7/10, based on 37 reviews.
 The website's critical consensus reads, "Behind Her Eyes many twists may be unexpected, but limited character development also leaves them feeling unearned - still, it may be just bonkers enough to keep forgiving viewers entertained."
-On Metacritic, it has a weighted average score of 54 out of 100, based on 15 critics, indicating "mixed or average reviews".The Guardian stated in their review of the series, “Who knew threesomes could be so boring?”, giving the series a 2-star rating.
-Rolling Stone stated “Netflix’s new erotic thriller self-destructs with a series of needlessly crazy twists”.
-The Independent gave the series a 2-star rating, stating “One bizarre twist can’t make up for the yawning lulls”.
-The Irish Times gave a mostly negative review stating “You may be charmed.
-Or it’s possible you will wonder why you wasted six hours of your life.”
-Patrick Cremona from Radio Times said of the series, that it “flits from the bland to the bizarre without being particularly convincing or compelling”.
+On Metacritic, it has a weighted average score of 54 out of 100, based on 15 critics, indicating "mixed or average reviews".The Guardian stated in their review of the series, "Who knew threesomes could be so boring?", giving the series a 2-star rating.
+Rolling Stone stated "Netflix's new erotic thriller self-destructs with a series of needlessly crazy twists".
+The Independent gave the series a 2-star rating, stating "One bizarre twist can't make up for the yawning lulls".
+The Irish Times gave a mostly negative review stating "You may be charmed.
+Or it's possible you will wonder why you wasted six hours of your life."
+Patrick Cremona from Radio Times said of the series, that it "flits from the bland to the bizarre without being particularly convincing or compelling".